DefGuard/docs/deployment-strategies/amis-and-aws-cloudformation/README.md

 #### Edge Instance

 * `ProxyGrpcPort` (optional): The gRPC port for the Edge, default is `50051`.
 * `ProxyHttpPort` (optional): The HTTP port for the Edge, default is `8000`.
 This is where the Defguard Edge web UI will be accessible.
-The proxy UI is used for user enrollment.
+The Edge UI is used for user enrollment.
 * `ProxyInstanceType` (optional): The instance type for the Edge, default is `t3.micro`.
 * `ProxyLogLevel` (optional): The log level for the Edge, default is `info`.
 You can also set it to `error`, `debug` or `trace`.
 * `ProxyUrl` (required): The URL where the Defguard Edge will be accessible (e.g., `https://proxy.defguard.example.com`).
 This should be the URL that users will use to access the Defguard Edge web UI.